mig82/viskit/README.md

 ## Plugin Handling

-* Transforming a Visualizer installation to match the plugin versions of a specific project so that it can be opened without the need to upgrade it.
+* Revert back to the plugins backed up by the `svv` command.